geb/geb/doc/manual/src/chapters/030-navigator.md

 ## Accessing input values

 The value of `input`, `select` and `textarea` elements can be retrieved and set with the `value` method.
 Calling `value()` with no arguments will return the String value of _the first_ element in the Navigator.
 Calling `value(value)` will set the current value of _all_ elements in the Navigator.
 The argument can be of any type and will be coerced to a String if necessary.
-The exceptions are that when setting a `checkbox` value the method expects a `boolean` and when setting a multiple `select` the method expects an array or Collection of values.
+The exceptions are that when setting a `checkbox` value the method expects a `boolean` (or, an existing checkbox value) and when setting a multiple `select` the method expects an array or Collection of values.

 ## Form Control Shortcuts